Bibo-Joshi/ptbstats/CONTRIBUTING.rst

         $ git add your-file-changed.py

-   - Finally, push it to your GitLab fork, run:
+   - Finally, push it to your github fork, run:

      .. code-block:: bash